tommygatz/pico-midi-controller/README.md

 # Raspberry Pi Pico MIDI Controller
-A MIDI Controller using a Raspberry Pi Pico and Circuitpython
+A MIDI Controller using a Raspberry Pi Pico with the Pimoroni 4x4 RGB Keypad.